phosxd/Ity/Docs/Main.md

 # my_map = {'a',100, 'b',2, 'c',3}
 ```

-If you want to check if a key exists in the map, you will need to use the `has` candidate method on the map.
+If you want to check if a key exists in the map, you will need to use the `has` type method on the map.

 ```python
 const MAP my_map = {'a',1, 'b',2};
 my_map.has:['a']; # Returns true.
 ```

-Removing a key-value pair from a map also requires a candidate method.
+Removing a key-value pair from a map also requires a type method.
 Use `erase` to do this.

 ```python
 my_map.erase:['a'];